OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

-**_At Higher Levels._** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for every two slot levels above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for every two slot levels above 2nd.

 ##### Flame Strike